vnali/craft-asset-indexes-extra-docs/README.md

 ## Log asset index results
-You can easily log asset index results by enabling 'Create a Log ...' on this plugin's general setting.
+- You can easily log asset index results by enabling 'Create a Log ...' on this plugin's general setting.
-By enabling this option, after running the asset indexes utility, when an asset is created, a log record is also created.
+  - By enabling this option, after running the asset indexes utility, when an asset is created, a log record is also created.
+  - Currently only successful asset creation are logged.
-Items created by asset index options also can be logged by enabling the `Log` light switch in each option.
+- Items created by asset index options also can be logged by enabling the `Log` light switch in each option.
+  - Both success and error on item creation are logged.
-Logs can be viewed on the 'admin/asset-indexes-extra/logs/index' page.
+- Logs can be viewed on the 'admin/asset-indexes-extra/logs/index' page.

 Items available in logs: